microsoftgraph/entra-powershell/module/EntraBeta/docs/Get-EntraBetaMSGroup.md

 New Employee Onboarding 0a58c57b-a9ae-49a2-824f-8e9cb86d4512 newemployeeonboarding New Employee Onboarding                    {Unified}
 ```

+This example demonstrates how to retrieve top five groups from Microsoft Entra ID.

-This command gets the top five groups in Microsoft Entra ID.
+This command gets the five groups in Microsoft Entra ID.

 ### Example 4: Get a group by DisplayName

-This example retrieve group by DisplayName.

 ```powershell
 PS C:\> Get-EntraBetaMSGroup -Filter "DisplayName eq 'Parents of Contoso'"
 ```
 ```output
 DisplayName        Id                                   MailNickname     Description        GroupTypes
 -----------        --                                   ------------     -----------        ----------
 Parents of Contoso 05b0552e-39cd-4df4-a8f5-00ade912e83d parentsofcontoso Parents of Contoso {Unified}
 ```

+This example demonstrates how to retrieve group by DisplayName.

 This command gets the specified group.

 ### Example 5: Search among retrieved groups

-This example demonstrates how to retrieve groups using  SearchString against the first characters in DisplayName or Description attributes.

 ```powershell
 PS C:\> Get-EntraBetaMSGroup -SearchString "New"

 ```
 ```output
 DisplayName             Id                                   MailNickname          Description             GroupTypes
 -----------             --                                   ------------          -----------             ----------
 New Employee Onboarding 0a58c57b-a9ae-49a2-824f-8e9cb86d4512 newemployeeonboarding New Employee Onboarding {Unified}
 new1                    27d134ad-466b-43dd-8856-ba9f0bc17d24 new1                  new1                    {DynamicMembership, Unified}
 ```

-This cmdlet gets all groups that match the value of SearchString against the first characters in DisplayName or Description attributes.
+This example demonstrates how to retrieve groups using  SearchString against the first characters in DisplayName or Description attributes.

 ### Example 6: Get AssignedLabels and DisplayName property values for all groups

-This example demonstrates how to retrieve AssignedLabels and DisplayName property values for all groups.

 ```powershell
 PS C:\> Get-EntraBetaMSGroup -Select "AssignedLabels,DisplayName"
 ```
 ```output
 DisplayName                         Id MailNickname Description GroupTypes
 -----------                         -- ------------ ----------- ----------
 Ask HR